FAQs for Professionals

 13. When will the results from the NATCAN audits be available?

 Each audit completed a scoping exercise during Summer 2023, in consultation with key stakeholders, to determine the QI priorities and goals.
 Scoping documents outlining the key QI priorities for each audit were published in November 2023.
 The performance indicators underpinning these QI goals will be reported from 2024 in a State of the Nation report which will be published in September 2024 for the six new audits.
-The existing audits will publish their first State of the Nation reports in January 2024 (prostate, oesophageal and bowel cancer).
+The existing audits published their first State of the Nation reports in January 2024 (prostate, oesophageal and bowel cancer).

 Each audit will also report key performance indicators on a quarterly basis and on an interactive, web-based dashboard updated quarterly.